OFS/opae-sdk/plugin/README.md

 will be measured or calculated one possibility may involve measuring latency for certain operations.

+## Component Designs ##

+Becuase the data structures defined in the OPAE API are opaque types, any implementation of the API (including the Plugin Manager) is free to define its own versions of the concrete types to fit its own implementation.

+The Plugin Manager defines its internal versions of these concrete types as data structures that compose of both the adapter table and the plugin's instance of an opaque type.
+The Plugin Manager will then use this association to forward calls to appropriate functions pointers in the adapter table.

 ### Plugin Manager ###

 The Plugin Manager is the software component that is linked as a shared library